arainko/ducktape/README.md

 ```

 In this case, `ducktape` will match the fields from `Person` to parameter names of `methodToExpand` failing at compiletime if
-a parameter cannot be matched (be it there's no name correspondence or a `Transformer` between types of two fields named the same isn't available):
+a parameter cannot be matched (be it there's no name correspondence or a `Transformer` between types of two fields with the same name isn't available):

 ```scala
 def methodToExpandButOneMoreArg(lastName: String, age: Int, firstName: String, additionalArg: String): Person2 =